AdvisorySG/GhostDevEnv/README.md

 # GhostDevEnv
 An easier way to setup a development environment for Ghost Themes using VSCode Devcontainers and Docker

-It will also automatically clone the Ghosy-Advisory-Theme into the content/theme folder
+It will also automatically clone the Ghost-Advisory-Theme into the content/theme folder

 <br/><br/>
 # **Prerequisites**